Deportation of Indian nationals under Donald Trump

 The Trump administration has been deporting undocumented immigrants of Indian origin since the first presidency of Donald Trump.
-According to Pew Research Centre, undocumented immigrants of Indian origin made up the third-largest demographic in the US after Mexicans and Salvadorans in 2024.
+According to Pew Research Center, undocumented immigrants of Indian origin made up the third-largest demographic in the US after Mexicans and Salvadorans in 2024.
 In February 2025, the Indian Enforcement Directorate began investigating 4,300 Indians suspected of entering the US illegally between 2021 and 2024.

 On 5 February 2025, the US deported 104 Indian nationals on a military plane.
 This drew criticism from the political opposition in India.
 The deportation also attracted attention within the United States and elsewhere.

 Background

-According to the Pew Research Center, there are an estimated 725,000 Indian nationals living in the US illegally, making them the third largest group after the nationals from Mexico and El Salvador.
+According to the Pew Research Center, there are an estimated 18,000 Indian nationals living in the US illegally, making them one of the largest group after nationals from Mexico and El Salvador.

 In 2023, 96,917 Indians were "caught or expelled" at the border, followed by 63,927 in 2022 and 30,662 in 2021.
 Immigrants from Punjab and Gujarat have used an immigration technique known as "Dunki" to illegally enter the United States.
 The practice continues despite fears of deportation under the new Trump administration.